Frannca/angular-seed/README.md

 # Angular Folder Structure
 > Highly scalable folder structure for your Angular projects

-Save time thinking about your project folder structure and focus on what's important for your clients: finishing the project on time.
+Save time thinking about your project folder structure and focus on what is important for your clients: finishing the project on time.

 ## Getting started